 Understand Foreclosure and Market Dynamics in Your Region and Neighborhoods

-- To make informed choices about strategies, it is important to understand the patterns of market dynamics in your metro or regional area.
-Strategies must focus on building stronger markets – drawing consumer choice.
-The suggested foreclosure related outcomes under Image, Market, Physical Conditions and Neighborhood Management are about building stronger markets.
+- To make informed choices about stabilization strategies, it is important to understand the patterns of market dynamics in your metro or regional area.
+Strategies must focus on building stronger markets and drawing consumer choice.
+Building stronger markets is the target foreclosure related outcome in the 5th step of your place-based plan for stabilization.

-- Experts are supporting the idea that community stabilization efforts need to be targeted in order to account for differing market realities and to create enough concentrated activity to have an impact.
+- Experts support the idea that community stabilization are not one size fits all.
+Efforts need to be targeted in order to account for differing market realities and to create enough concentrated activity to have an impact.

 Fundamental realities affecting weak regional markets